An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 By the end of his junior year, Crellin had passed his exams and chosen his thesis mentor, Dr. Gwilliam, who was an invertebrate zoologist.
 Crellin decided that he was interested in two fields, physiology and invertebrates, specifically marine zoology.
 At this time, he considered graduate school at either Berkeley or the University of Washington and looked forward to spending the summer in Pasadena, where Lucy would be able to take piano lessons and he could land an enjoyable summer job working with one of his favorite immunologists.

-A few months later, on October 18, 1958, the couple’s second child, Kirstin, was born, while Cheryl was now learning how to hold her own spoon and cup and was almost potty-trained.
+A few months later, on October 28, 1958, the couple’s second child, Kirstin, was born, joining older sister Cheryl, who was now learning how to hold her own spoon and cup and was almost potty-trained.
 Crellin graduated from Reed in 1959 and then the family moved to Seattle, as he had decided on the University of Washington for graduate school.

 Crellin Pauling with his mother, Pasadena, 1950s.